Pakri Islands: History

 When the people started to live in the islands, is unknown.
 In 1345, five Swedish families bought the western island from Padise monastery.

-According to the 1934 Estonian census, the islands had 354 inhabitants, all of them Swedes except for 13 Germans.
+According to the 1934 census in Estonia, the islands had 354 inhabitants, all of them Swedes except for 13 Germans.
 There were 5 villages, a total of 119 households, a small folk museum (opened in 1935, closed in 1940) and both islands had their own church and school.
+Suur-Pakri Church is undergoing restoration.

-Following the signing of Molotov–Ribbentrop Pact and the subsequent action of the Soviet Union (see Soviet ultimatums in 1939), in 1940 all the islanders were forced to leave - the islands were designated as a military base for the Soviet Army.
-Most of Pakri Swedes left for Sweden before 1944, during the German occupation of Estonia.
-After the Second World War Väike-Pakri had a few inhabitants until 1965.
-During the Soviet Era, until 1992, the islands were used as a proving ground for aerial bombardment by Warsaw Pact countries.
+Following the 1939 Nazi–Soviet Pact, the outbreak of World War II, and the Soviet ultimatums to Estonia in September 1939, all of the islanders were soon forced to leave, as the islands became a Soviet military base.
+Most of the local Swedes left for Sweden before the second Soviet invasion of Estonia in 1944.
+After World War II, Väike-Pakri had a few civilian inhabitants until 1965.

+During the 1944-1991 Soviet occupation of Estonia, the two islands were used as a military proving ground for aerial bombardment.
+In 1952, the Soviet military built a narrow embankment (consisting of several consecutive rock dams and wooden bridges) to connect the two main islands and some of the islets between them.

-After control of the islands was returned to Estonia in 1994, the main aim became to clear the area of unexploded bombs.
+After the last Russian military units left the islands in 1994, the Estonian authorities started to clear the area of unexploded ordnance.
 Thousands of explosive devices were destroyed and the work was mostly completed by 1997.

-During the land reform following the restoration of independence in Estonia some of the land was returned to its pre-war owners.
+During the land reform after the 1991 restoration of the independence of Estonia some of the land in the islands was returned to its pre-war owners.
 The northern parts of the islands and the southern part of Väike-Pakri were incorporated to Pakri Landscape Conservation Area, created in 1998 to protect the limestone cliffs, alvars and rare species.
-In 2004, the islands got their first permanent inhabitant over decades, when a person born there during the Second World War returned to rebuild his parents' farm.
+In 2004, the islands got their first permanent inhabitant in decades, when a person born there during the Second World War returned to rebuild his parents' farm.
 At the end of 2009 the islands had 6 permanent inhabitants.